kamari-a/tetris/README.md

 # Tetris
 Tetris game based on Ania Kubow's tutorial: https://www.youtube.com/aniakubow

+# Instructions
+You can play here: https://kamari-a.github.io/tetris/
+- Press the Play/Pause icon to start
+- Move your tetromino using the arrow keys

 # Context
 I built this Tetris game in an effort to test and improve my knowledge of vanilla JavaScript after predominantly focusing on React.js.
 By using Ania Kubow's tutorial as a guide, this project allowed me to flex my new skills, while also learning more about the logic involved in game development as well as encountering new built in functions.

-You can play the game here: https://kamari-a.github.io/tetris/

 # Next Steps
 My next steps for this project are: